kedro-org/kedro-plugins/kedro-datasets/kedro_datasets_experimental/opik/README.md

 )
 ```

-> **Note:** Opik configuration is global within the Python process.
-Using multiple `TraceDataset` instances with different `project_name` values in the same session may cause all traces to log to the first configured project.
-To switch projects, restart the Python process or unset the `OPIK_PROJECT_NAME` environment variable.
+> **Note:** Opik SDK configuration is global within the Python process.
+For `sdk`, `openai`, and `langchain` modes, using multiple `TraceDataset` instances with different `project_name` values in the same session may cause all traces to log to the first configured project — to switch projects, restart the Python process or unset the `OPIK_PROJECT_NAME` environment variable. `autogen` mode is exempt: it sends `project_name` directly in OTLP request headers rather than relying on the global Opik SDK state, so each instance targets its own project independently.

 ### Configuration Examples